Bronson–Mulholland House: Restoration era: 1977–present

 Many efforts have been made over the years to appropriately restore the Bronson–Mulholland house to its original splendor.
 While the City of Palatka owns the structure and the surrounding land, the Putnam County Historical Society in partnership maintains all of the interior furnishings.
 Due to the nature of the history of the house, very little of its original furnishings remain.
 Most of the pieces are antiques from the mid to late 1800s – and many are generous donations or loans from local families.
 There are, however, some pieces on loan from the family of Edelmira Rivero that are original to the home, and are from when the Whites occupied it.

 Today, the house serves as both a historical resource and an event venue.
 Every year at the end of September, Civil War re-enactors gather on the green in front of the house to recreate the Union Occupation of Palatka in 1864.
 Recent efforts have been made to restore the home to its status as a major wedding venue in Northeast Florida.

 Future plans

 The City of Palatka hopes to revitalize interest in the house by marketing it once again as a wedding and event venue, as well as a vital cultural and historical resource for Floridians.
-A monthly newsletter as well as a Facebook page have recently been launched, and an interactive website is planned to launch by winter 2013.
-Many other events are planned for 2014 to help celebrate the house's 160th anniversary.
+A monthly newsletter as well as a Facebook page have been launched, along with an active website.
+The home is frequently open for tours, and regular historical lectures open to the public are held in the front parlor.

+Currently the home is undergoing renovations with most of the work being focused on the first floor porch which has been removed due to damaged and worn wood.
+The home is at current surrounded by a construction fence, but the home and museum next door are both regularly open to the public.
+At the current time there is no official continuation or completion date for the restoration work under way.